Logan Square 2026: Where Heritage Meets Unstoppable Momentum

 Meanwhile, the conversion of a historic building at Milwaukee and Fullerton into 62 new residences blends heritage architecture with today’s lifestyle expectations.

-On the western edge, Encuentro Square has opened 89 family-sized units near The 606 trailhead, adding needed housing diversity and a sense of inclusive growth that strengthens the community fabric.
+On the western edge, Encuentro Square has opened 89 family-sized units near the 606 trailhead, adding needed housing diversity and a sense of inclusive growth that strengthens the community fabric.

 Together, these developments show how smart planning — not overbuilding — can elevate a neighborhood while preserving its soul.